xitizbasnet/How-to-Transfer-FSMO-Roles-in-Active-Directory-Windows-Server-2022/README.md

 ✔️ PowerShell provides the **fastest and most scalable approach** for FSMO management.

-✔️ This document is suitable for **GitHub repositories, internal wikis, and IT SOP libraries**.

 Thank you for reviewing this guide.
 If you have questions or suggestions, please document them in the repository issues section.